mistral2e/Piggott_APSM_monitoring/Testbench.md

 ## Auxiliary Generator drive
-The Generator is driven by a DC-Motor, which is power by a laboratory DC power supply.
+The generator is driven by a DC-Motor, which is power by a laboratory DC power supply.
 The speed can be adjusted by altering the DC supply voltage.
 For the sake of simplicity an old cordless screw driver with a DC Motor has been used.